 Given the rationale in the Alberta case, expecting security to respond in the case at hand to an assault lasting for less than one minute would not be reasonable.
 Therefore, causation could not be established in this matter.

-At Milosevic Fiske LLP, our team of Toronto corporate commercial lawyers regularly represent clients in insurance litigation matters ranging from straightforward contract and partnership disputes to complex multi-party commercial claims.
+At Milosevic & Associates, our team of Toronto corporate commercial lawyers regularly represent clients in insurance litigation matters ranging from straightforward contract and partnership disputes to complex multi-party commercial claims.
 Over the years, our team of exceptional litigators has seen it all and has successfully fought for our clients’ rights.
 Our impressive track record speaks for itself.
 Call us at 416-916-1387 or contact us online to schedule a consultation.